 It can be difficult to choose which type of mental health professional to work with, as there are so many different types.
-Most will have the skills to assist you in the treatment of adjustment disorder.
+Most will have the skills to aid you in the treatment and diagnosis of adjustment disorder.

-The main thing to be certain of is that you look for a currently licensed mental health professional.
+The main thing to be certain of is that you are looking for a currently licensed mental health professional.
 This will ensure that they have undertaken the relevant education to practice.
-When browsing through therapists on Zencare, you can rest assured that all of our therapists have already been vetted.
+When browsing through therapists on Zencare, you can rest assured that all our therapists have already been vetted.

 In addition, if there is a particular type of therapy that resonates with you, look for a therapist who has completed additional training in the area.
 Take a look at therapists’ biographies, as this is often where they note their specializations.